JonatanHogild/FreeIPA_for_virtual_environment/README.md

 #### 3.1.2 Add new VM in Ansible
 On the *mgmt-01* VM, add the new *ipa-01*-host to the Ansible *hosts.ini* file.
 We'll put it under the *[rocky]* category and also create a new *[ipaservers]* category for it.

-Copy over the public SSH-key of the *mgmt* VM to the IPA VM.
+Copy over your public SSH-key to the IPA VM.
 Confirm that it's working with:
 ```
 ansible ipaservers -m ping
 ```